cwgaldino/inkslide/README.rst

     pip install svglib
     pip install reportlab

 Therefore, these aren't really necessary at first.
-Only if you don't to use inkscape converter or if it fails.
+Only if you don't to use Inkscape converter or if it fails.

 Finally, the slide construction needs a pdf merger ``PdfFileMerger`` that can also be installed via pip::